Battle of the Santa Cruz Islands: Prelude

 Despite the failure of the Japanese ground offensive and the loss of Yura, the rest of the Combined Fleet continued to maneuver near the southern Solomon Islands on 25 October in the hope of engaging Allied naval forces in a battle.
 The Japanese naval forces now comprised four carriers (two large, one medium, one light), Hiyō having departed, with a combined aircraft complement of approximately three Shokaku-class fleet carriers.

 The Japanese naval forces were divided into three groups: the "Advanced" force of Jun'yō, four heavy cruisers, one light cruiser, and seven destroyers commanded by Kondō in heavy cruiser Atago with a support group consisting of two battleships and two destroyers under the command of Rear Admiral Takeo Kurita; the "Main Body" of Shōkaku, Zuikaku, and Zuihō plus one heavy cruiser and eight destroyers, commanded by Vice Admiral Chūichi Nagumo aboard Shōkaku; and the "Vanguard" force of two battleships, three heavy cruisers, one light cruiser, and seven destroyers, commanded by Rear Admiral Hiroaki Abe in the battleship Hiei.
-In addition to commanding the Advanced force, Kondo acted as the overall commander of the three forces.
+In addition to commanding the Advanced force, Kondo acted as the commander of the three forces.

-On the U.S. side, the Hornet and Enterprise task groups, under the overall command of Rear Admiral Thomas Kinkaid, swept around to the north of the Santa Cruz Islands on 25 October, searching for the Japanese naval forces.
-The U.S. warships were deployed as two separate carrier groups, separated from each other by about 10 nmi.
-A U.S. PBY Catalina reconnaissance seaplane based in the Santa Cruz Islands located the Japanese Main Body carriers at 11:03.
-However, the Japanese carriers were about 355 nmi from the U.S. force, just beyond carrier aircraft range.
-Kinkaid, hoping to close the range to be able to execute an attack that day, steamed towards the Japanese carriers at top speed and, at 14:25, launched a strike force of 23 aircraft.
-But the Japanese, knowing that they had been spotted by U.S. aircraft and not knowing where the U.S. carriers were, turned to the north to stay out of range of the U.S. carriers' aircraft.
-Thus, the U.S. strike force returned to its carriers without finding or attacking the Japanese warships.
+On the US side, the Hornet and Enterprise task groups (Rear Admiral Thomas Kinkaid) swept around to the north of the Santa Cruz Islands on 25 October, searching for the Japanese naval forces.
+The US warships were deployed as two carrier groups, separated from each other by about 10 nmi.
+A US PBY Catalina reconnaissance seaplane based in the Santa Cruz Islands located the Japanese Main Body carriers at 11:03.
+However, the Japanese carriers were about 355 nmi from the US force, just beyond carrier aircraft range.
+Kinkaid, hoping to close the range to attack that day, steamed towards the Japanese carriers at top speed and, at 14:25, launched a strike force of 23 aircraft.
+The Japanese, knowing that they had been spotted by US aircraft and not knowing where the US carriers were, turned to the north to stay out of range of the US carrier aircraft.
+The US strike force returned to its carriers without finding the Japanese warships.